 Protect your oral health with a tooth extraction

-When teeth are impacted, decaying, or broken, they cause pain and discomfort.
+When teeth are impacted, decaying, or broken, they cause discomfort.
 Dentists may try to fix the issue with a crown or other alternatives.
 However, if the damage is too severe or potentially hurting surrounding teeth, it may be best to remove the decaying tooth.
 This is called an extraction.